-If you like tropical birds, visit the Keys and imagine seeing it the way John James Audubon (1785-1851) did.
-He is the quintessential author and illustrator of books on birds, notably A Synopsis of Birds in North America, which you can find at www.gutenberg.org.
+If you like tropical birds, visit the Florida Keys and imagine seeing it the way John James Audubon (1785-1851) did.
+Born in the country now known as Haiti, he became the quintessential author and illustrator of books on birds, notably A Synopsis of Birds in North America, which you can find at https://gutenberg.org.

 His illustrations beautifully unfold magnificent colors and vivid details on the birds of the Keys.
-Our link does not include his illustrations so you will need to visit a library for that, which you really should do because the visuals are the best part.
+Our link does not include his illustrations but they can be found through most any public library or online here: https://www.audubon.org/birds-of-america.

 On the long drive down, passengers can watch The Big Year.
 It’s a bird-centric comedy with Steve Martin, Owen Wilson, and Jack Black.
 It is family-friendly if you don’t mind occasional “fowl” language.

-In addition to bird-watching, people visit the Keys for many reasons.
-We have enjoyed Key Largo, Islamorada, and Key West, where fresh island breezes and exotic shores inspire writing.
+In addition to literary landmarks and bird-watching, people visit the Keys for many reasons.
+We enjoyed Key Largo, Islamorada, and Key West, where fresh island breezes and exotic shores inspire writing.

-This is the eleventh and final stop on Florida Trail #2!
+This is the eleventh and final stop on Florida Author Adventures Trail #2.